Take This Hammer (film)

 In January 2011, Moore pointed out that nearly fifteen minutes of somewhat controversial statements from kids at Hunters Point were cut from his film.
 This was a concession that he deeply regretted.
 It was made following complaints from the KQED Board.
 They felt that the lengthy sequences with young Black Muslims were excessive and that the film should not be broadcast.
 Cutting the sequences shifted the attention to Baldwin and away from the Black Muslims.
 In the interests of getting the film broadcast, Moore agreed to the cuts.
 This cleared the way for both local and national broadcast.
 It also placed a great strain on his relationship with James Baldwin.
 He was genuinely surprised at the intensity of the anger expressed by the youth and felt that this should be the major emphasis of the film.
 The long monologue at the end of the film shifted the attention back to Baldwin.
 This may have made it more of an "artful" documentary but at the expense of, once again, ignoring the plight of young, urban African Americans.
 A 16mm film print featuring Moore's original edit (59 minutes long) was identified in the KQED Film Collection at the San Francisco Bay Area Television Archive in June 2013 which contained 15 minutes of extra footage, mostly featuring scenes of African American youth speaking with Baldwin about their lives and the police, on the streets of San Francisco.
 Movette Film Transfer of San Francisco remastered this 16mm positive film print in August 2013 in 2K resolution (2048x1556 pixels), using a Kinetta film scanner.

 Moore also noted that there are no full credits at the end of the film.
-The person who made the connection with Baldwin possible was Mary Ann Pollard.
+The person who made the connection with Baldwin possible was Mary Ann Pollar.
 Those involved with the KQED Film Unit were Irving Saraf, Phil Greene, and sound engineer Hank McGill.
 It was McGill's Corvair station wagon that was rigged up for filming in motion.
 They didn't have a wireless camera and recorder, but did have Irving squeezed into the trunk (the Corvair engine was in the rear) and Phil was on his stomach in the rear sharing space with a Magnasync.